Tomptez/bibfilter/Readme.md

     "C:\Program Files\PostgreSQL\12\bin\psql.exe" -U postgres

-Or, you can follow the instructions for setting Python in your Windows Environment, and add two new lines that point directly at the \bin and \lib directories in your PostgreSQL\[version#]\ folder
+Or, you can follow the instructions above for setting Python PATH in your Windows Environment, and add two new lines that point directly at the \bin and \lib directories in your PostgreSQL\[version#]\ folder

 For Mac, this is done by typing in your git bash